Table of Contents

-To collect the seepage water through the sides of the canal, intercepting drains shall be provided in the banks of the canal.
+To collect the seepage water through the sides of the canal, intercepting drains shall be provided on the banks of the canal.

 f.
 Provision of sufficient drainage system

 An efficient drainage system should be provided in order to drain away from the stormwater and excess irrigation water.
-A good drainage system should consist of surface drain and subsurface drains.
+A good drainage system should consist of surface drains and subsurface drains.

 g.
 By improving the natural drainage of the area